Winemaking in Israel is once again big business. But it hasn’t always been that way.

 It is forbidden to film on the Sabbath but it is possible to reconstruct the ‘kiddush’ prayers to demonstrate the weekly ceremonial usage of wine within Sabbath celebrations.
 This would make great footage, providing classic Judaic symbolism; involving the famous plaited ‘challah’ bread, a goblet of wine and the Shabbat candles.
 It is a Jewish ritual that has continued despite the dispersion of Jews across the Diaspora; acting as a common thread that binds the Jewish nation together as they celebrate Shabbat in diverse communities around the globe.

-Another memorable image would be the use of wine within the wedding ceremony.
+Another memorable image would be the use of wine in the wedding ceremony.
 Here wine is used as a symbol of life and joy.
 Two cups of wine are used within the ceremony and a wine glass is ceremoniously broken at the end of proceedings.
 These rituals are ancient and would make wonderful footage, demonstrating the continued importance wine has within religious celebrations.

 Filming Purim celebrations is a particularly colorful (and noisy) affair.
 The kids (and some adults) get dressed up in costumes and have a host of ‘gragers’ (noisy rattles and other loud instruments) that are used to ‘blot out the name of Haman’ whenever it is read from the Megillah.
 The wine is consumed at a Purim feast, which is traditionally shared among friends and family.